-Whenever someone tells me they wish they never had children, or if only their animals could disappear into some golden cloud of faerie dust, I sigh in realizing this is still a normal coping mechanism in humans.
+Whenever someone tells me they wish they never had children, or if only their animals could disappear into some golden cloud of faerie dust, I sigh realizing this momentary coping mechanism in humans is still the norm.

 Admittedly, I am forced to remember that I, the vegan animal communicator, once begged a friend to adopt my 3 month-old pup whose teeth on steroids were too sharp for my thin-skinned state of mind at the time.
 I am so very relieved she refused.

 Happy to say, so is my now grown-up almost 5 year-old canine bud.